Repository Management with Nexus

 - Access Settings

-This section configures access settings for a repository.
+This section allows for the detailed configuration of access to a repository.

 - Deployment Policy